2018–2022 Israeli political crisis

 The first two elections of the crisis in April and September 2019 failed to produce a governing coalition, and the third election in March 2020 led to a unity government led by Netanyahu and Benny Gantz, before it was dissolved in December of that year, triggering a fourth election in March 2021.
 The 2021 election resulted in the thirty-sixth government of Israel, a diverse coalition of parties with various ideologies that was led by Naftali Bennett and Yair Lapid, but it was dissolved in June 2022.
-A fifth election in November of that year saw the victory of the right-wing block, returning Netanyahu to lead the thirty-seventh government of Israel.
+A fifth election in November of that year saw the victory of the right-wing bloc, returning Netanyahu to lead the thirty-seventh government of Israel.

 Background

 During the 20th Knesset, elected after the 2015 Israeli legislative election, Benjamin Netanyahu secured his fourth term in office as the head of the thirty-fourth government of Israel.
 On 26 May 2016, Yisrael Beiteinu joined the government, with 5 MKs, and Avigdor Lieberman was appointed Defense Minister in place of Moshe Ya'alon.

-On 14 November 2018, Lieberman resigned from his position and from the coalition, because of the government's approval of a ceasefire with Hamas, thereby undermining the stability of the government.
+On 14 November 2018, Lieberman resigned from his position and from the coalition in protest at the government's approval of a ceasefire with Hamas after two days of clashes, thereby undermining the stability of the government.
 On 26 December, the law to dissolve the Knesset was approved, and the election campaign for the twenty-first Knesset began.